nus-cs2103-AY2122S2/tp/docs/team/mechfrog88.md

 Given below are my contributions to the project.

 * **New Feature**: Popup window
-  * What it does: Allows users to interact with GUI interface for trivial commands (Add/Update/Delete) for (Product/Item).
+  * What it does: Allow users to interact with GUI interface for trivial commands (Add/Update/Delete) for (Product/Item).
   * Justification: Users do not have to remember the syntax for trivial commands.

 * **New Feature**: Discount Feature